 Work is progressing with surfacing of the constructed formation.
 Two-way traffic signals will be in operation where the Relief Road intersects with Oakhanger Road.

 - Scheme overview

-Southern section of the Relief Road
+Southern section of the Relief Road (Phase two)

 In addition, two traffic light controlled junctions; one to access the new garrison housing development and the second at the intersection with Oakhanger Road will be provided.